 Leads are the lifeblood of any business.
 Period.
 Whether you are communicating to a lead or client, both should be given the same amount of attention.

-If a prospect was recommended to you, found you online or heard about you by way of word of mouth, the clock has started for you to make them feel comfortable in helping them with this major transition in their life.
+If a prospect is recommended to you, finds you online or hears about you by way of word of mouth, the clock is starting for you to make them feel comfortable in helping them with this major transition in their life.